 - Wait until the app scans for peers.
 Both devices will be shown in a list.

 - Tap on the right arrow which is on the left side.

 - You will be shown a list of the folder to the right.
 Select the files you want to transfer from the folders.

 - On your Android device, you should be able to see and send any file you want.
 However, Windows users are limited to sending only photos.
 According to Feem’s developers they are currently working on updating the app which will enable full file sharing on Windows 8.1.
 Still, for now, from Windows Phone, you can only receive files.

 - Press on the right arrow which is above the ad at the bottom

 - Select your device from the list of peers.
 Feem will now begin sending files

 Remember that the Feem app cannot be run in the background on Windows Phone and it will start showing a permanent notification instead that will ask you to open the app.

-Also See this information if need to you: How to Install Apps on Android, Windows and Mac.
+Also See this information if you need you: How to Install Apps on Android, Windows, and Mac.

-If you have knowledge about a different app which can enable you to share files from Android and Windows Phone please let us know in the comments.
+If you have knowledge about a different app that can enable you to share files from Android and Windows Phone please let us know in the comments.